Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 15th July 2026 13:52:47
 ```

-What can cause a solar panel to generate too much, and what are the exact parameters for the SMA Inverter to register this event, ie is there a period of time element, or simply a momentary increase in voltage.
+What can cause a solar panel to generate too much power, and what are the exact parameters for the SMA Inverter to register this event, ie is there a sustained period of time at a higher voltage that needs to occur to register the event, or simply a momentary increase in voltage for a split second?

 The Inverter than registers the first of many interference device Event ID 64's from 15th July 2026 at 20:33:11 onwards.